omahs/imx-docs/docs/main/guides/fees/index.md

 - **Taker marketplace:** The marketplace that completes the purchase for an asset.
 It is possible for a marketplace to be both the maker and the taker marketplace.
 - **Asset originator:** The entity who will receive royalty fees.
 The asset originator does not necessarily have to be the minter themselves.
 - **Royalties:** A royalty fee represents a percentage of secondary sales that will go to the original asset creator.
-- **Secondary sale fees:** Refers to fees collected when assets are traded on the Immutable X protocol.
+- **Secondary sale fees:** Refers to fees collected when assets are traded on the ImmutableX protocol.

 ## Trading fees